benisantos/ruta3-wildcard-bug/README.md

 # ruta3-wildcard-bug

-This is a sample project to reproduce a likely bug with Ruta 3 wildcard matching condition (#).
+This is a sample project to reproduce a likely bug with Ruta 3 (and Ruta 2.8.x) wildcard matching condition (#).

 ## Description